-And, if you already have a permanent life insurance policy with cash value, Medicaid will force you to terminate the policy and use the cash value to pay for long-term care costs.
+And, if you already have a permanent life insurance policy with cash value, Medicaid will force you to terminate the policy and use the cash value to pay for long-term care / nursing home costs.

 “No way!” you say.

 “That’s nice John,” you say.
-“I don’t plan to need assisted living.”
+“I don’t plan needing assisted living.”

 Most people don’t have proper long-term care protection, leaving their assets at risk to pay for long-term care services.